Visual Bugs - Summary

 Updated over a week ago

-Please note that this is just a summary article of Visual Bugs.
-In order to learn more about Visual Bugs, please visit our main Visual Bugs article.
+Please note that this is just a summary article on Visual Bugs.
+To learn more about Visual Bugs, visit our main Visual Bugs article.

-In some tests, tester will be able to report visual bugs related to website or app interfaces.
+Testers can report visual bugs related to website or app interfaces in some tests.
 Examples of visual bugs include misaligned elements, issues with responsive design, overlapping or cut-off text, and any problems that can be fixed in HTML or CSS files.

 Repetitive problems